 Winnowing is the method in which heavier components of the mixture are separated from the lighter substances with the help of wind.
 This method is used for separating grains from husk after the process of threshing.

-Threshing is the process of separating grain from chaff.
+Threshing is the process of separating grain from the chaff.
 In this process, a mixture of wheat and husk is dropped from a height.
-After that, husk is carried by the wind and forms a heap at some distance away.
+After that, the husk is carried by the wind and forms a heap at some distance away.
 The husk being lighter is carried away by the wind and forms a different heap.

-Advantage of Winnowing
+Advantages of Winnowing

 This method doesn’t require any machines for its functioning.
 It is completely based on human activity and hence it takes less time to process and definitely very cheap. b

-Disadvantage of Winnowing
+Disadvantages of Winnowing